python/cpython/Doc/library/doctest.rst

   with an alphanumeric is taken to be the start of the exception detail.
 Of course this does the right thing for genuine tracebacks.

-* When the :const:`IGNORE_EXCEPTION_DETAIL` doctest option is is specified, everything following the leftmost colon is ignored.
+* When the :const:`IGNORE_EXCEPTION_DETAIL` doctest option is specified, everything following the leftmost colon and any module information in the exception name is ignored.

 * The interactive shell omits the traceback header line for some :exc:`SyntaxError`\ s.
 But doctest uses the traceback header line to